Worship in Spirit & Truth

 Worship is the most divisive topic in the Christian church today.
 From the 1970s to the early 2000s, many church leaders staged hostile takeovers of congregations with hymnals they deemed "traditional."
 In their marketing, they openly called hymns "boring" and "outdated" while replacing them with emotionally manipulative songs derived from secular—often licentious—music styles.
 In other words, contemporary worship focuses on mere spectators' personal feelings and responses rather than glorifying God alone.
 Many people who attend these churches faithlessly claim they only "get something out of it" with contemporary worship.
 Not every praise song today is unholy or irreverent, but we must sing them in the spirit of worshiping God alone and not manipulating people's emotions.

 Make no mistake: Many contemporary worship leaders attack other churchgoers in bad faith and malice.
 For example, Rick Warren (b.
-1954) equates the rejection of his "Purpose Driven" methods with a denial of Jesus himself: "Am I willing to put up with pain so the people Jesus Christ died for can come to know him? . . .
-Every church has to make the decision [to be contemporary and "Purpose Driven"] . . .
-Is it going to live for itself, or is it going to live for the world that Jesus died for?"
-A quote attributed to the Particular Baptist minister Charles Spurgeon (1834–1892) warns: "A time will come when, instead of shepherds feeding the sheep, the church will have clowns entertaining the goats" (see Matt.
-25:32-33).
+1954) equates the rejection of his "purpose driven" methods with a denial of Jesus himself: "Am I willing to put up with pain so the people Jesus Christ died for can come to know him? . . .
+Every church has to make the decision [to be seeker-sensitive]."
+A quote attributed to English preacher Charles Spurgeon (1834–1892) warns: "A time will come when, instead of shepherds feeding the sheep, the church will have clowns entertaining the goats" (Matt.
+25:32–33).
 Yes, the clowns are those gatekeepers of contemporary worship, with their celebrity "pastors" dressed in the newest fashion, TED-talk-style lectures, smoke machines, and flashy graphics.
-Sociologists and theologians refer to contemporary worship's belief system as "moralistic therapeutic deism."
+Sociologists and theologians refer to the belief system found in contemporary worship as "moralistic therapeutic deism."
 It means that God is too far away to know him, so religion must be only for healing but never correction, merely to receive merit as "good people."
-However, the moralistic therapeutic deist concedes that God is not necessary for healing or being good but merely a motivating factor based on one's feelings that are subject to change.
+However, the moralistic therapeutic deist concedes that God is not necessary for healing or being good but is simply a motivating factor based on one's feelings that are subject to change.
 The genuine Christian prays:

 Conversely, the first-century church was liturgical and ordered.
-Luke of Antioch even listed its order of worship: "They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer" (Acts 2:42).
-Therefore, liturgical order must include four components in which Christians worship "in the Spirit and in truth:" 1) Teaching that is theologically correct, not twisted or diluted for mass consumption; 2) Authentic relationships between churchgoers based on learning and discipleship; 3) Communion, which was initially an authentic meal shared by continuously repentant Christians (see 1 Cor.
-11:17-34); and 4) Common prayer, which meant the ordered blessings and petitions of Jewish liturgy.
+The evangelist Luke even listed its order of worship: "They devoted themselves to the apostles' teaching and to fellowship, to the breaking of bread and to prayer" (Acts 2:42).
+Therefore, liturgical order must include four components in which Christians worship in the Spirit and in truth: 1) Teaching that is theologically correct, not twisted or diluted for mass consumption; 2) Authentic relationships between churchgoers based on learning and discipleship; 3) Communion, which was initially an authentic meal shared by continuously repentant Christians (1 Cor.
+11:17–34); and 4) Common prayer, which meant the ordered blessings and petitions of Jewish liturgy.
 Paul intended this idea when he wrote, "Rejoice always, pray continually, give thanks in all circumstances; for this is God's will for you in Christ Jesus" (1 Thess.
-5:16-18).
+5:16–18).
 The only way to "rejoice always" without constantly repeating one's self-centered requests, without the ridiculous litany of "we just," is to invoke God liturgically—in the Spirit and in the truth—of common prayer with the universal church.
 Doctrinally speaking, we call this humble, pious, and sincere action of worship by the term "paleo-orthodoxy."
 While specific "purpose-driven" narcissists and false teachers spiritually abuse parishioners who refuse to change and "get with the program" (see "Narcissism & False Teachers"), we know that "Jesus Christ is the same yesterday and today and forever" (Heb.
 13:8).
 They divide us while Christ unites us.
 There is no difference between worship "in the Spirit and in truth" between the first and twenty-first centuries.
-Jesus does not change, nor does his true church, which is the metaphysical body of Christ (see Eph.
-4:1-16).
+Jesus does not change, nor does his true church, the body of Christ (Eph.
+4:1–16).

 Conclusion

-In conclusion, worship is inherently communal and public.
-Rooted in the Greek term latreia and the idea of liturgy as a "work of the people," worship involves confession of faith and active ministry to God in the public sphere.
-It is not a private matter but a visible expression of belief akin to our public relationships and interactions.
-Scripture highlights the importance of gathering together, encouraging one another, and engaging in structured worship that glorifies God alone.
-The author of Hebrews wrote, "And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching" (10:25).
+Worship is meant to be shared with others.
+The Greek term latreia, meaning "worship," relates to "liturgy," which refers to the work of the people.
+Worship is both a private act and a public display of faith, much like our everyday relationships.
+The Bible teaches the importance of coming together to encourage one another and honor God through structured worship.
+The author of Hebrews wrote, "And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching" (Heb.
+10:25).

 Prayer